 Nitrofurantoin – marketed under names such as Macrodantin and Macrobid – is used in the treatment of bladder infections.
 It is not effective at treating kidney infections.
 Here, we learn more about the essential facts behind nitrofurantoin pharmacology.

-Previously, fluoroquinolones and trimethoprim-sulfamethoxazole were used, and still are used, in the treatment of urinary tract infections (UTIs).
-Resistance to these drugs has, however, increased.
-As a result, more eyes are now focussed on nitrofurantoin as a clinically effective means to treat this common ailment.
+Prescribing nitrofurantoin for UTIs has become more common.
+Before this, fluoroquinolones and trimethoprim-sulfamethoxazole were used (and still are used) in the treatment of urinary tract infections (UTIs).
+Resistance to these drugs has increased, however.
+As a result, more eyes are now focussed on nitrofurantoin as a clinically effective means to treat this common condition.

 Nitrofurantoin is effective at treating uncomplicated urinary tract infections.
 It remains a first-line agent.
 Other first-line drugs include trimethoprim and amoxicillin.